ruuda/blog/posts/implementing-a-typechecker-for-rcl-in-rust.md

 At some point after going through those iterations, it occurred to me to view types as sets of values.
-The subset ordering on sets is the subtype relationship.
+The subset ordering on sets is the subtype relationship on types.
+For typechecking,
+if the actual type is a subtype of the expected type, that is well-typed.
+If the types are disjoint,
+that’s a static error.
+If the types overlap without being subtypes, static typechecking is inconclusive, and we defer to a runtime check.
-Then everything fell into place, and the implementation became a lot more elegant.
+With these three possible outcomes, everything fell into place, and the implementation became a lot more elegant.

 ## The evaluation pipeline